Skip to Main Content

 Individual college applications

 If your college doesn't accept the Common App or Coalition App, you can apply for admission using its individual application.
-You can find this application on the college website, along with details about the process and deadlines.
+The application and details about the process and deadlines are on the college website.

-Some notable schools that don't use the Common App are MIT, Georgetown University and University of California schools, such as UC Berkeley and UCLA.
+Some notable schools that don't use the Common App are MIT, Georgetown University, and the University of California schools, such as UC Berkeley and UCLA.

 College application deadlines

-Each college sets its own application deadline, and some let you apply early decision, early action or regular decision.
+Each college sets its own application deadline, and some allow early decision, early action, or regular decision applications.

-Here are some typical college application deadlines to be aware of, but note that every school is different.
+Here are some typical college application deadlines, but note that every school is different.
 Check the admissions section of your school's website to confirm its application deadline.

 Application deadlines